thiagocamposviana/TuteiBaseBundle/NOTES.md

 - The search class in ez 5 works a little different from the fetch, fields needs be searchable.

+- Updating a content using new ez publish php api is causing error kernel 20 to subnodes.

 4.x                         5.x